Employer of Record

 Payment Frequency

 Employees are required to receive their salaries on a monthly basis.
-Generally, payments should be made between the 25th of each month and the 5th of the following month.
+Generally, payments are made according to the contractual payroll date and the applicable CBA.

 Depending on the applicable Collective Bargaining Agreement (CBA), employees may receive their gross annual salary in either 12 monthly payments or 14 payments, which typically include 12 regular monthly payments plus additional summer and Christmas bonuses.
-The CBA may specify a different number of extra payments.
+The CBA may specify a different number of extra payments, or allow lawful proration.

 Pay Slip Requirements